 Recognizing these 12 traits of a narcissist neighbor is key to protecting your well-being and setting boundaries.

-While it’s tough to change their behavior, focusing on your emotional resilience, seeking support from trusted friends or professionals, and limiting interactions can help you navigate the toxicity and reclaim your peace of mind.
+While it’s tough to change their behavior, focusing on your emotional resilience and limiting interactions can help you handle the toxicity and reclaim your peace of mind.